Essentials of Economic Evaluation in Healthcare

 Rachel Elliott - Clinical Lecturer, School of Pharmacy and Pharmaceutical Sciences, University of Manchester and Katherine Payne - Research Fellow in Health Economics, North West Genetics Knowledge Park (Nowgen), Manchester

-This text will be invaluable to pharmacists and pharmacy students as well as to other healthcare professionals, researchers and managers.
+This book will be invaluable to pharmacists and pharmacy students as well as to other healthcare professionals, researchers and managers.

 Textbook